Kinetic modeling of multiple scattering of acoustic waves in randomly heterogeneous flows: Conclusions

 \section{Conclusions}

 In this paper, a (kinetic) radiative transfer equation describing the propagation of high-frequency acoustic waves in arbitrarily random ambient flows has been derived.
 The model accounts for possible perturbations of the ambient particle velocity and ambient speed of sound when both quantities vary spatially and temporally.
 These situations correspond to random variations of the temperature (and humidity in the atmosphere) and random variations of the possibly turbulent particle velocity induced by the presence of sound waves, at the small scale (wavelength) of the acoustic waves.
 In this respect, it generalizes the previous results established for high-frequency acoustic waves in a quiescent medium \cite{BAL05,RYZ96} and in a frozen ambient flow \cite{FAN01}.
 The proposed model also extends earlier works for time-varying ambient flows \cite{HOW73} where radiative transfer equations were obtained by a formal approach for specific forms of the perturbations of the ambient quantities.
 The links with classical geometric acoustics are also established.
 We have used a Wigner functional approach to derive the radiative transfer equation which basically describes the evolution of the angularly and frequency resolved action of the acoustic waves in phase space.
 It also describes the phase shift, spectral broadening, and multiple scattering effects.
-In future works we should consider the diffusion limit of the radiative transfer model, whereby the wave action is evolved in physical space solely thus reducing the dimension of the kinetic equation.
+In future works we should consider the diffusion limit of the radiative transfer model, whereby the wave action is evolved in physical space solely thus reducing the dimension of the kinetic equation. \alert{Another issue for practical applications is the derivation of \emph{ad hoc} boundary conditions for the Wigner measures, which raises challenging mathematical questions.
+They are addressed in \cite{AKI12} for the case of transverse reflections in quiescent media, however further investigations are needed for the cases of tangent and total reflections in quiescent or moving media}.

-\section{\emphes{Formal self-adjointness} of the convected wave equation (\ref{eq:conv-wave})}
+\section{Formal self-adjointness of the convected wave equation (\ref{eq:conv-wave})}

 [1]{\left(\left(#1\right)\right)}